gandi-manish/playwright-saucedemo-automation/README.md

 - Generated and analyzed HTML test artifacts
 - Applied real-world CI testing practices

-#Conclusion
+Why This Project Matters:

-This project reflects real-world QA automation and CI practices used in production environments to ensure application quality and prevent regressions.
+This project simulates real-world QA automation used in enterprise environments.
+It validates UI behavior through assertions, integrates CI for early defect detection, and generates traceable reports for debugging and auditing.

+How To Run Locally:

+npm install

+npx playwright install

+npx playwright test

+npx playwright show-report